dhis2-sre/rabbitmq-client/README.md

   * use separate connections for producer/consumer
   * be sparse with creating connections, they are designed to be long lived
-  * be sparse with creating channels, they do not map 1:1 on-to threads and defintiely not onto goroutines
+  * be sparse with creating channels, they do not map 1:1 on-to threads and definitely not onto goroutines
 * re-connect/re-open channel on disconnect or channel exceptions see https://github.com/rabbitmq/amqp091-go/issues/40
+* re-register consumers after connection/channel have been re-established
+* allow setting a connection name for easier debugging of consumers
-* consumer tag prefix for easier debugging on consumers
+* allow setting a consumer tag prefix for easier debugging of consumers

 ## Getting started